sagemath/sagewiki_to_gh-2022-10-10/days7/DebianPackagingSprint.md

 == Setting up the build system (In Detail) ==

+ * based on build system for [http://debathena.mit.edu Debian-Athena]
  * Start Debian installer
  * Partitioning method: "Guided - use entire disk and set up LVM" - accept defaults and write LVM init to disk
  * delete original main LVM volume, create new VG, say with 10GB